Mathematical semantics of intuitionistic logic: What is a logic, formally?

-We say that two deductive systems $R$ and $R'$ determine the same {\it logic} $L$, if they have the same derivable rules (hence, in particular, the same laws).
-This amounts to saying that the primary laws of $R$ are laws of $R'$ and the inference rules of $R$ are derivable rules of $R'$ --- and conversely.
-In the terminology of W\'ojcicki and Blok--Pigozzi \cite{BP} this is the ``inferential'' conception of logic, as opposed to the ``formulaic'' one, in which a logic is identified with the collection of its laws.
-The two conceptions ascribe somewhat different meanings to the notion of an inference rule, which is related to the difference between derivable and admissible rules.
+We identify a logic with the collection of its derivable rules (including derivable principles, i.e.\ derivable rules with no premisses).
+This is equivalent to identifying a logic with its consequence relation.
+In the terminology of W\'ojcicki \cite{Wo}*{\S1.6} and Blok--Pigozzi \cite{BP} this is the ``inferential'' conception of logic, as opposed to the ``formulaic'' one, in which a logic is identified with the collection of its derivable principles (or, equivalently, derivable formulas); these authors as well as Avron \cite{Av} argue in favor of the inferential conception.